ARISTOTILE-GIT/Space-Alert-Dashboard/README.md

 The orbit around Earth is increasingly crowded.
 With thousands of active satellites and tens of thousands of debris objects (like old rocket parts and dead satellites), the risk of collision is a serious problem.
 A single collision could create a cascade of new debris, making space unusable.

-This project, **"Kuppai-Track"**, is a simple but powerful "Space Traffic Alert" system.
+This project, **"Space Debris Alert Dashboard"**, is a simple but powerful "Space Traffic Alert" system.

 It allows a user to select a high-value satellite (like the **International Space Station**) and scans the next 24 hours for any potential conjunctions (close approaches) with over 13,000 other active objects.
 If any object is predicted to come within a user-defined threshold (e.g., 100 km), it flags a **RED ALERT**, provides a list of the threats, and offers a clear recommendation.